holidays

-Veterans' Day is one of those holidays that are easy to forget.
-Josh and I have the day off from school today, and as we were driving to a local coffee shop for a leisurely breakfast, we reflected on our midweek break.
-Rhode Island gives us the day off to celebrate our veterans, but how much… Continue reading Remembrance
+Veterans’ Day is one of those holidays that are easy to forget.
+Josh and I have the day off from school today, and as we were driving to a local coffee shop for a leisurely breakfast, we reflected on our… Continue reading

 Colonial Craft: Pomanders

 Happy New Year!
-I hope you had a wonderful holiday season and that you're settling into 2014.
-I spent Christmas with my family in Ohio, listening to my dad's beloved Ray Conniff Singers and cooking up a storm.
-We spent many an evening by the fire and even processed maple syrup in one long day… Continue reading Colonial Craft: Pomanders
+I hope you had a wonderful holiday season and that you’re settling into 2014.
+I spent Christmas with my family in Ohio, listening to my dad’s beloved Ray Conniff Singers and cooking up a storm.
+We spent… Continue reading

 Valentine’s crafts